stickgrinder/ground20-system/player-characters.md

 * Heroic game: +2, +1, +1, -1, -2
 * Epic game: +3, +2, +1, -1
 * Legendary game: +4, +3, +1, +1, -1

+You gain one additional point to place at your disposal at levels 6 (Heroic games), 11, 16 (Epic games), 21 and 26 (Legendary games).

+## Hit points

+Each character starts with 6+CON hit points.
+2 additional hit points may be added as a boon at levels 1, 11, 21.

 ## Skills